HVAC Air Balancing Procedures for Texas

 Multi-Zone Considerations:

-1. Individual zone balancing: Each zone balanced independently
+- Individual zone balancing: Each zone gets balanced on its own first

 High-Efficiency System Balancing